aozora94/learngit/readme.txt

 ver 3
 ver 4
 ver 5
-Creating a new branch is quick.
+Creating a new branch is quick! ver 6